 The magazine was very well priced at £1

-The cover has a now very familiar picture of Yogi's celebrations after Ayr United's 2002 semi final win over Hibernia, although Duncan is quick to explain that the book was in the pipeline before Ayr United’s bold cup deeds of 2002.
-He does explain that the only problem he encountered whilst writting the book was that he was spiled for choice and found it diifcult to select only 50 matches.
+The cover has a now very familiar picture of Yogi's celebrations after Ayr United's 2002 League Cup semi final win over Hibernian, although Duncan is quick to explain that the book was in the pipeline before Ayr United’s bold cup deeds of 2002.
+He does explain that the only problem he encountered whilst writing the book was that he was spoiled for choice and found it difficult to select only 50 matches.

 The matches selected covered the period from September 1913 when the first match took place until the 2002 League Cup Final against Rangers and the Scottish Cup semi final against Celtic the week before.

 For fans watching the Honest Men from the mid 50s until the time of the publication it was particulalrly relevant as most matches occurred during their lifetime and memory.
 Also it contained pictures of the matchday programmes which many collectors found an interesting link.

 Another Classic from Duncan Carmichael.

 The irrepressible Duncan was soon at it again.
 Two more classic publications followed in very quick succession in 2004 and 2005.

 In 2004, he published a book which included the definitive view of a long held debate within the Ayr united fraternity.
 Who were the 100 greats ever to grace the black and white of Ayr United?